theaidran/AI/README.md

 * **chat_language**: if different than English, activates automatic translation using Google Translate, allowing you to communicate with the bot in a different language.

 ## Updates
+* Support of simple UI for testing LLMs.
+You can run a link within Colab's external HTTP service.<br>
 * check [README](https://github.com/theaidran/AI/blob/main/README.md) on github for Updates

 ## Credits